nplang/NPL-Tutorials/NPL-Tidbits/Packet-Drop/Readme.md

 ## Packet Drop Example

-We have implemented a simple 'packet_drop' program which validates mac-address.
-The program checks if incoming packet's source-mac-address (or) destination-mac-address are zero.
+We have implemented a simple ```packet_drop``` program which validates mac-address.
+This program checks if incoming packet's source-mac-address (or) destination-mac-address are zero.
 If one of the values is zero then packet will be dropped.

 To execute this example, follow below steps